Distinguished Compliance & Certification for Academic & American Programs

 Rubric-Based Review

-Clear levels (2–4) describe what practice looks like, allowing schools and evaluators to focus on verified evidence instead of guesswork or opinion.
+Clear performance levels (2–4) describe what practice looks like, allowing schools and evaluators to focus on verified evidence instead of guesswork or opinion.

 On-Site Observations